What are the boundaries of the study area?

 What kind of public outreach has been conducted on this project so far?

-As part of the first phase of public outreach a survey and online mapping exercise was made available to the public.
-The map comments can be viewed below.
-Public meeting and survey notices were delivered by flier, various City of Aurora e-newsletters, social media postings, press releases, and Aurora TV.
+As part of the first phase of public outreach, a survey and online mapping exercise was made available to the public.
+View the map comments.
+Public meeting and survey notices were delivered by flier, various city of Aurora newsletters, social media postings, press releases and AuroraTV.

 The second phase of public input was completed in the fall.
 A second TAC and SAC meeting were held Sept.
 28, 2021 and Sept.
 30, 2021, respectively, to introduce and solicit feedback on four project alternatives.

 A Family Friendly Streets Event was held from 3:30 to 6:30 p.m.
 Oct.
 5, 2021 pm to showcase and collect community input on several potential improvements for 13th Avenue, including widened sidewalks, standard bike lanes, separated bike lanes, and crosswalks.
 A virtual community meeting took place from 6 to 7:30 p.m.
 Oct.
 7 to present the same four project alternatives and solicit participant feedback through small group discussions and four question and answer polls.

 How can I provide input on this project?

 Please consider attending future public meetings, the details of which will be posted to the events list on this site.
 You may also join the project update list for news and notifications.